 Cold sores can be extremely annoying, especially if they get in the way of you being intimate with your partner.
 Unfortunately, they can also carry a social stigma, making meetings, lunch with friends and other normal situations embarrassing and stressful.

-Of these medications, the most widely used is valacyclovir.
+Of these medications, one of the most widely used is valacyclovir.
 Our Valacyclovir 101 guide covers everything you need to know about using valacyclovir to treat cold sores, from the medication’s mechanism of action in the body to common dosage periods, side effects and more.